American Bandstand: 1960s

 When WFIL-TV moved to a new facility on City Line Avenue, the new facility lacked a studio that could accommodate the show, ABC moved production of Bandstand to the ABC Television Center in Los Angeles, now known as The Prospect Studios, on February 8, 1964.
 Prior to the move, Bandstand featured many of its up-and-coming acts from Philadelphia's Cameo-Parkway Records.
 The move to California coincided with a downturn in Cameo-Parkway Records' influence, which diminished the exposure many of its artists.

-The program was filmed in color starting on September 9, 1967.
+The program was broadcast in color starting on September 9, 1967.
 The typical production schedule consisted of videotaping three shows on a Saturday and three shows on a Sunday, every six weeks.
 The shows were usually produced in either Stage 54 or Stage 55 at ABC Television Center.

 In September 1964, Bandstand began using a new logo based on the ABC circle logo, reading "ab" in the same typeface followed by a number representing the year the show aired.
 This started with "'65" and continued annually through "'69" when each year arrived.
 On September 13, 1969, the Bandstand set was given a complete overhaul, and Les Elgart's big band version of "Bandstand Boogie" was replaced by a new theme composed by Mike Curb.
 The "ab" logo was replaced with the stylized "AB" logo, which remained in use and was used for the remainder of the show's run.
 This set and theme music were used until August 31, 1974, when the show unveiled a new set and an updated version of "Bandstand Boogie."